 Many times in Excel, we do not get the required data in the appropriate orientation.
 Sometimes we may need to flip the columns and rows to make the data more convenient to read.
 In this article, we will see how to flip columns and rows in Excel.

-2 Useful Methods to Flip Columns and Rows in Excel
+How to Flip Columns and Rows in Excel: 2 Simple Methods

 In this section, we will demonstrate 2 easy and effective ways to flip Columns and Rows.
 Let’s start.